himanshu-shashank/online-radio/README.md

 Other Details:
 Audio streaming server used is ICECAST2 which is already installed on server.
 You can see the server statistic on http://whattelse.com:8000/.
-Software for streaming audio which i have used is RadioBoss.
+Software for streaming audio which I                                                                                                                             have used is RadioBoss.
 For brodcasting, servrname is "www.whattelse.com:8000/live".